GaiaNet-AI/embedding-tools/csv_embed/README.md

 # CSV to embeddings

-This tool chunks an input markdown file based on the Markdown heading levels, and then creates a vector embedding for each chunk in a vector database.
-Additionally, for each non-top-level chunk, the preceding heading levels will be prepended to the chunk.
+The CSV file has two columns.
+The first is full text column for the source text of a chunk or a chapter.
+The second is a summary of the full text.
+This tool turns the summary text into vectors, and store each vector with the associated full text.
+That allows queries to be matched to the more concise summary but have the full text in the RAG context.

 ## Prerequisites